Complete Guide to Selling a House As-Is

 You’re getting divorced

 A difficult divorce may cause you to miss mortgage payments.
-The cost of attorneys, legal fees, and the court are a lot to worry about.
-There may be a disagreement about who is responsible for the mortgage.
-That can get messy.
+There may be a disagreement about who is responsible for the mortgage, and that can get messy.

 An as-is sale may be a relief during the tough legal battle.
 It can help relieve you of the hassle of keeping up with your mortgage.
 Also, it can make dividing the marital assets a little simpler; instead of co-owning the home, you can split the cash from an as-is sale.